eregon/benchmark-interface/README.md

 mandelbrot   1.760000   0.030000   1.790000 (  1.804423)
 ```

-## The Benchmarkable Interface
+## The Benchmark-Interface Interface

-Benchmarkable provides its own new format for writing benchmarks.
-It's very
+Benchmark-Interface provides its own new format for writing benchmarks.
+It's
-simple.
+very simple.

 ```ruby
 benchmark { 14 * 14 * 14 }